harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 Thanks for reading.
 [Email me](mailto:harper@modest.com) and we can chat vcards!

-p.s. the best rendang is probably at [Serai](https://www.seraichicago.com/).
+p.s. the best rendang in Chicago is probably at [Serai](https://www.seraichicago.com/).